tjanach/commands/linux commands.md

 displays last 15 lines of the file, keep the file open, command is closed when the process PID is finished
 ___
 ### grep
-+ searches for text in stdin and stdout
++ searches for text in stdin and output the results into stdout
 + regular expressions can be provided
 + -c counts the number of matches
 + -i ignore case when searching